GDQuest/website/content/post/2018/06/blender-power-sequencer-1.0-out/index.md

 1. Change the playback speed on the fly
 1. Instant render with presets

-{{< button "Get Power Sequencer" "https://github.com/GDquest/Blender-power-sequencer/releases" "centered" >}}
+{{< button "Get Power Sequencer" "https://github.com/GDQuest/Blender-power-sequencer/releases" "centered" >}}

 It builds upon the great work done on the Blender Velvets and the VSEQF tools, in a project that gets **continuous support**.
-We use Blender at GDquest to edit [all our video tutorials](http://youtube.com/c/gdquest).
+We use Blender at GDQuest to edit [all our video tutorials](http://youtube.com/c/gdquest).

 By creating our own tools we were able to make the workflow faster than with any editing program out there!
 And it keeps getting better.